-A limited number of targeted invitations to provide submissions to the Review Panel will be made to internal and external stakeholders.
-The Faculty, in consultation with Learning and Quality Support, will develop a list of relevant stakeholders, which will include both industry/professional representatives and students.
-Learning and Quality Support staff will contact the stakeholders to invite written submissions, and may also invite some of the stakeholders to an interview with the Review Panel.
+Invitations to provide submissions to the Review Panel are made to internal and external stakeholders.
+The faculty, in consultation with Learning and Quality Support, develops a list of relevant stakeholders inclusive of students and representatives from both industry and professional groups.
+Learning and Quality Support engages stakeholders for invitation of written submissions, and may also invite some of the stakeholders to an interview with the Review Panel.

-Academic Board is responsible for endorsing the final recommendations (to the extent that they fall within its Terms of Reference), and recommending their approval to the Vice-Chancellor and President.
-Approved recommendations are available from the Review Reports, Recommendations & Implementation Plans page.
+Academic Board or the Vice-Chancellor's Executive, where appropriate, is responsible for endorsing the final recommendations (to the extent that they fall within its Terms of Reference), and recommending their approval to the Vice-Chancellor and President.
+Approved recommendations are available from the Review Reports, Recommendations & Implementation Plan page.
+(Staff only)

-The Faculty is required to submit updates on the progress of the actions described in the Implementation Plan to Learning and Quality Support.
-These updates are required after another 6 months and then a further 12 months following the initial implementation plan.
-The PVC(SL) has the responsibility of ensuring that an Implementation Plan is developed, and for ensuring the monitoring of progress of the actions described in the Plan.
+- The Executive Dean/Unit Head will submit updates on the progress of the actions described in the Implementation Plan to Learning and Quality Support.
+These updates will be required after another four months and then a further eight months following the initial implementation plan.
+The PVC(SL) will provide progress reports on Implementation Plans to the next available meeting of Academic Board as unstarred items in the first instance.

 Implementation Plans and progress reports are available from the Review Reports, Recommendations & Implementation Plans page.
+(Staff only)